 This is an initial public offering of units of our securities.
 Prior to this offering, there has been no public market for shares of our common stock.

-The public offering price per unit is \$17.00.
+We expect that the initial public offering price will be between \$16.00 and \$18.00 per unit.

-Each Unit consists of (a) one share of our common stock (or, at the purchaser's election, one share of Series B Convertible Preferred Stock), (b) one Series A warrant (the "Series A Warrants") to purchase one share of our common stock at an exercise price equal to \$8.50 per share, exercisable until the fifth anniversary of the issuance date, and (c) one Series B warrant (the "Series B Warrants," and together with the Series A Warrants, the "Warrants") to purchase one share of our common stock at an exercise price equal to \$17.00 per share, exercisable until the fifth anniversary of the issuance date and subject to certain adjustment and cashless exercise provisions as described herein.
+Each Unit consists of (a) one share of our common stock (or, at the purchaser's election, one share of Series B Convertible Preferred Stock), (b) one Series A warrant (the "Series A Warrants") to purchase one share of our common stock at an exercise price equal to \$[] per share (or 125% of the unit offering price), exercisable until the fifth anniversary of the issuance date, and (c) one Series B warrant (the "Series B Warrants," and together with the Series A Warrants, the "Warrants") to purchase one share of our common stock at an exercise price equal to \$[] per share (or 100% of the unit offering price), exercisable until the fifth anniversary of the issuance date and subject to certain adjustment and cashless exercise provisions as described herein.
 The shares of our common stock and the Warrants are immediately separable and will be issued separately, but will be purchased together in this offering.